 A lot of companies in the computer industry focus on logos that emphasize innovation.
 They use colors like red, which indicates energy and excitement, and blue, which conveys trustworthiness and is also associated with technology.
 Effective logos in this industry include shapes that speak directly to the services being offered, like this one that we designed for a network auditing company:

 Note the use of red, and the interlocking lines that represent a network tucked inside the shield.
 These images together let potential customers know at a glance that this company’s emphasis is on network security.

 Creative Ways to Use Your Logo

-Choosing the right logo is important, but once you have done so, the next step is to use it to cement your brand image and increase brand recognition.
+Choosing the right it logo is important, but once you have done so, the next step is to use it to cement your brand image and increase brand recognition.
 Here are some ideas to try:

 1) Use your logo consistently, both online and in person.
-Your logo should appear on your business cards, printed marketing materials, ads, social media profiles, and company vehicles.
+Your internet logo should appear on your business cards, printed marketing materials, ads, social media profiles, and company vehicles.

 2) Don’t be afraid to play with your logo.
 As long as the primary shape and colors remain the same, you can change it up in small ways to make a point.
 For example, you might incorporate a new product into your logo by adding words, or do a holiday version of your logo to promote a special.

 3) Put your logo on merchandise and give it to your customers.
 It’s a good idea to stick to items that are related to your business, such as mouse pads.
 That way every time a customer uses their computer, they’ll have your logo in front of them.